Journal Policies

 All manuscripts submitted for review are assigned a handling editor responsible

 a conflict of interest related to authorship or content.
-Editors are committed to minimising potential conflicts of interest in the assignment of other editors and peer reviewers.
+Editors are committed to minimising potential conflicts of interest in the assignment of other Editors and Reviewers.

 It is important to note that the Annual does not accept reviewer suggestions from

-the authors.
-If your manuscript is accepted for publication, the reviewers’ comments
+the Authors.
+If the manuscript is accepted for publication, the Reviewers’ comments

 will not be made public alongside the published work.

 I I .
-E D I T O R ( S ) A N D T H E R E F E R E E B O A R D
+E D I T O R S A N D R E V I E W E R S

-Members of the Editorial & Referee Boards are scholars with active interests
+Members of the Editorial Board and external Reviewers are scholars with

-in the epistemology of contemporary literary studies, literature theory, or terminology
+active interests in the epistemology of contemporary literary studies, literary theory,

 I I I .
-A U T H O R S A N D T H E I R R E S P O N S I B I L I T I E S
+A U T H O R S , T H E I R R E S P O N S I B I L I T I E S A N D R I G H T S

-The Annual does not impose any publication, handling, or postage fees on the authors.
-Each author is entitled to receive a complementary copy of the Annual.
+The Annual does not impose any publication, handling, or postage fees on the Authors.
+Each Author is entitled to receive a complimentary copy of the Annual.

 I V .
 P U B L I C A T I O N E T H I C S